nfirvine/blog-circa-2016/_posts/2016-03-28-clash-royale-protocol-dissection.md

     - It looks encrypted; I can't see any pattern.
 I would guess it's something simple, like `ciphertext = plaintext XOR (session token + seq no)`.
 Perhaps it is simply compressed.
 Maybe both.
     - A packet length analysis shows the payloads fit into two size ranges:
         - 7-8: probably unit movement
-        - 22-24 (client -> server); 30-59 (server -> client): probably unit spawning.
+        - 22-24 (client → server); 30-59 (server → client): probably unit spawning.
-    - each c->s spawn is followed immediately by a s->c spawn.
+    - each c→s spawn is followed immediately by a s→c spawn.
 Presumably these datagram pairs contain very similar information.
 Difference in size ranges from 8-11, with 25 and 30 outliers.
 This would counterindicate compression or encryption alone.

 # Next steps